 Anyway, he also talks about lead indicators vs lag indicators – a very important distinction.

 Everybody has dreams.
 Results we want to create.
 A lifestyle, and an economy, that we work towards.

-The result of those efforts show up in things you can measure, like the amount of free time you have, or the number of dollars coming in.
+The results of those efforts show up in things you can measure, like the amount of free time you have, or the number of dollars coming in.